omvatten/qdiv/docs/Plotting.rst

 *nameType* is the label used for unclassified sequences (e.g. ASV or OTU)

-*figSize* is the width and height of the figure in inches
+*figsize* is the width and height of the figure in inches

-*fontSize* refers to the axis text font size
+*fontsize* refers to the axis text font size

 *sepCol* is a list of column numbers between which to include a separator, i.e. to clarify grouping of samples

 *labels* =True means that relative abundance values are shown in the plot.

-*labelSize* is the font size of the relative abundance labels.
+*labelsize* is the font size of the relative abundance labels.

 *cThreshold* is the percentage relative abundance threshold at which the label color switches from black to white (for clarity).